Riznyk & Company APC

-EB5 is defined by the Immigration and Nationality Act (INA) Section 203 (b)(5) and United States Code (USC) Section 1153 (b)(5).
+The Immigration and Nationality Act (INA) Section 203 (b)(5) and United States Code (USC) Section 1153 (b)(5) defines the EB5 visa.
 It is also regulated by Code of Federal Regulations (CFR) 204.6, copied in full for you here.

 Applications begin with Form I-526: Immigrant Petition by Alien Entrepreneur.
 EB5 investors file this form after making qualifying investments to obtain conditional EB5 green cards.
 Form I-526 passes through U.S. Citizenship and Immigration Services (USCIS), the department that grants permanent residency and citizenship to participating immigrant investors.
 Your choice of immigration lawyer will help you interpret the regulations and laws detailed here, ensuring that you adhere to all guidelines.